 But how, or even if crema is formed depends on a variety of factors, and some that may prohibit it even forming, including:

-Less than fresh beans.
+- Less than fresh beans.
 Fresh beans will more naturally form crema because the oils are intact.
-Stale coffee beans may have very little natural oils and may have dessicated.
+Stale coffee beans may have very few natural oils and may have desiccated.
 The degassing process also impacts the ability to make crema.

 Why should I care?